MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/code-window.md

 Use the  **Code** window to write, display, and edit Visual Basic code.
-You can open as many **Code** windows as you have modules, so you can easily view the code in different forms or[modules](../../Glossary/vbe-glossary.md#module), and copy and paste between them.
+You can open as many **Code** windows as you have modules, so you can easily view the code in different forms or [modules](../../Glossary/vbe-glossary.md#module), and copy and paste between them.

 You can open a  **Code** window from: